PreschoolKindergartenFirst Grade

 The most important thing we can give our children is a passion for inquiry.
 The kitchen, with its endless transformations, is a playground for that passion.- Dr. Alistair Finch, Early Childhood Science Educator

 This guide is about reframing.
-It’s about seeing the science that’s already happening all around you.
-We’re not going to build a baking soda volcano (unless you want to!).
-Instead, we'll show you how to use the simple magic of cooking to introduce your child to the core concepts of physics, chemistry, and biology.
-It's time to trade the parental pressure for playful curiosity.
+It’s about noticing the science that’s already happening all around you.
+You don’t have to build a baking soda volcano, unless you want to.
+Instead, you’ll use everyday cooking moments to introduce core ideas from physics, chemistry, and biology.
+Let’s trade the parental pressure for playful curiosity.

 A happy mother and her young son, both wearing aprons, looking with excitement at a mixture in a glass bowl on their kitchen counter.